ocaml/ocamlbuild/manual/manual.md

 marked `annot` in the `_tags` file.

-This very simple declarative language, mapping sets of tags to command-line options, is the way to give meaning to ocamlbuild tags -- either add new ones or overload existing ones.
+This very simple declarative language, mapping sets of tags to command-line options, is the way to give meaning to OCamlbuild tags -- either add new ones or overload existing ones.
 It is very easy, for example, to pass a different command-line argument depending on whether byte or native-compilation is happening.